Innovation Engineering Undergraduate Certificate (12 credit hours)

 Innovation Engineering courses give students a complete array of tools and a systematic approach to creating, communicating and commercializing ideas in response to problems and opportunities in any field; they also learn how to lead the process of innovating within organizations – businesses, nonprofits, governments, educational institutions, arts organizations, etc.

 The coursework is designed to be ancillary to major work in a specific discipline or central passion.
 The objective of the Certificate in Innovation Engineering is to give students the skills and confidence to create meaningfully unique solutions to problems in their chosen fields, to communicate the benefits of their innovations and to test and realize their innovative ideas.
-The course sequence achieves these objectives by teaching the fundamentals of creating in INV 180, communicating in INV 282, commercializing in INV 392, and of applying a systems focus in INV 401.
+The course sequence achieves these objectives by teaching the fundamentals of Innovation Engineering in INV 121, advanced skills in INV 180, communicating in INV 282, and commercializing in INV 392.

-Undergraduate non-degree students (students who have not yet earned a Bachelor’s degree or its equivalent) may apply for admission to the Certificate of Innovation; by sending a completed form (found at http://foster.target..maine.edu/) to Professor Margo Lukens (firstname.lastname@example.org), Director of Academic Programs in Innovation Engineering, Foster Center for Student Innovation, University of Maine, Orono, ME 04469-5798.
+Undergraduate non-degree students (students who have not yet earned a Bachelor’s degree or its equivalent) may apply for admission to the Certificate of Innovation by contacting the Foster Center for Student Innovation.
 Non-degree students typically register for classes through the University’s Division of Lifelong Learning.
 Except for courses offered through Continuing Education/Summer Session, the University allows non-degree registration in regular courses on a space-available basis.

-The core courses required for the undergraduate certificate are INV 180 - Create, INV 282 - Communicate, INV 392 - Commercialize, and INV 401 - Systems.
+The core courses required for the undergraduate certificate are INV 121 - Fundamentals, INV 180 - Create, INV 282 - Communicate, and INV 392 - Commercialize.
 Courses should be taken in the following order: